|Tim Roufs||extended search|

 Timothy G. Roufs

 We had four seasons.
 We had summer, autumn, winter, spring.
 Autumn season was for getting meats.
-It was that hunting season for shi-shíb, ducks, and time to start trapping.
+It was that hunting season for shi-shíb -- ducks -- and time to start trapping.
 We went trapping a lot -- there were traps in our days too.
 In the old days we could hunt and trap anytime we wanted.
 Some would set trap and start getting game early.
-Some of them even started trapping muskrat hides while they were harvesting rice.
-It would get colder and colder, and then we'd go after the mink.
-Later on we'd go after mink.
+Some of them even started trapping mushrat hides while they were harvesting rice.
+It would get colder and colder, and then -- later on in the year -- we'd go after the mink.
 In the olden days most generally all of us did trapping towards spring, while we were waiting for better weather to run sap.(1) We'd trap through the winter, but we would get off of the lake before it thaws.
 So towards late spring we didn't have a very big trap line, because we didn't know when she was going to break loose.(2) That was all part of the four seasons that we'd go by.

 We joined up in little villages at certain times, at certain parts of the seasons.
-We joined up for the winter.
-We'd all join up in little settlements for the winter, in the Minnesota area, in the northern part.
+For the winter, we'd all join up in little settlements -- in the Minnesota area -- in the northern part.
 We all joined our group for the winter.
 In the winter we all helped one another.
 We all trapped and got meat in this area.
 We all lived good.

 We also traded.
 When we trapped, the traders finally came along and started trading.
 When we first trapped the buyer came right through our camps to pick up the hides.
 We would trade fur for this, and for that.
 We would trade for whatever the newcomers(3) brought.
 We'd trade and work together.
 They had something to trade with, and we had something to trade.
 That was trading.

-We traded hides and we sold them.
+We traded hides, and we sold them.
 There was a buyer of fur from Canada, and we usually sold the hides to him.
-In nineteen-eleven we got ten cents, five or ten cents, for a rat hide, a mushrat hide.
-We could use the hides if we wanted to, but we didn't.
+In 1911 we got ten cents -- five or ten cents -- for a rat hide -- a mushrat hide.
+We could just use the hides if we wanted to, but we didn't.
 We thought it was better to sell them.
 We liked the money, years ago.

-Sometimes the traders gave us money.
+Sometimes the traders gave us money, instead of just trading something.
 The trappers would pick up their

 of fur, they'd sell it and go to town.
 They'd have enough beaver fur to